bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 ## Grid, and why we're skipping it

 There's another CSS specification for layout called Grid.
-As you can guess from the name, it allows us to define grids, and gives us power over columns, rows and gutters!.
-We'll get to it if we have time, but I'm skipping it for now, because so many of it's properties are very similar to flexbox's.
+As you can guess from the name, it allows us to define grids, and gives us power over columns, rows, and gutters!.
+We'll get to it if we have time, but I'm skipping it for now, because so many of its properties are very similar to flexbox's.
 It's just simply easier to learn grid _after_ you've learned flexbox.

 ## Resources